rosagiulietto/e-learning_platform_project/README.md

 # E-Learning Platform
-## An e-learning platform built with Django
+## An e-learning platform built in Django

 This platform offers courses on several subjects.

-Each course has various modules and each module contains some contents.
+Each course has various modules and each module

+contains some contents.

 ## Example: